-We have granted to the underwriters a 30-day option to purchase on a pro rata basis up to an aggregate of 600,000 additional shares at the public offering price less the underwriting discounts and commissions.
+We have granted to the underwriters a 30-day option to purchase on a pro rata basis up to an aggregate of offering price less the underwriting discounts and commissions.

-The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of up to \$0.3420 per share.
+The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of up to \$ per share.
 After the public offering the representatives may change the public offering price and selling concession.